 What are flaxseeds?

 Flaxseeds are nutty-flavored seeds that come from the flowering Flax plant, Linum usitatissimum.
 Flax is one of the oldest cultivated plants, its usage dating back almost 5,000 years!
 The plants have been commonly used throughout history to make fabrics and linen, and the seeds have been used to make linseed oil, which is used as a nutritional supplement and a wood finishing oil.
-Flax fibers two to three times stronger than cotton and are naturally smooth and straight.
+Flax fibers are two to three times stronger than cotton and are naturally smooth and straight.

 Flaxseeds come in two distinct varieties: brown and yellow.
 Both of these have similar nutritional value, although the yellow seeds are most often used for culinary purposes.
 Flaxseeds have grown dramatically in popularity over the last few decades due to their high nutritional value and low cost.